When You Have No Interests Or Hobbies

 - "I guess I do enjoy gaming a bit, but I don't have any urge to talk to other people about it."

 - "I like going for walks, but that doesn't count.
 It's not worth mentioning if someone asks what I do for fun."

 People can be concerned about this for its own sake.
 They picked up the idea that everyone is supposed to have a bunch of hobbies, and wonder if something is wrong with them because they don't.
-They can also worry over how their lack of interests may affect their social interactions - "Everyone will think I'm boring.
+They can also worry their lack of interests may affect their social interactions - "Everyone will think I'm boring.
 I'll have nothing to talk about."

 This site being about interpersonal skills and all, I'll focus on that side of things.
 I'll come at the topic from the perspective of, "It's not a total social deal breaker if you don't have half a dozen colorful hobbies, though it doesn't hurt to clarify what your interests are or find some new ones."